silentius-satoshi/ZapTok/CONTEXT.md

 ## Core Principles

-This project is a fully-featured short-form video sharing platform built with Nostr integration, vibed by MkStack.
+This project is a fully-featured short-form video sharing platform built with Nostr integration.

 ## Official Library Usage Guidelines